miklevin/MikeLev.in/_posts/2024-10-25-i-dont-know-what-to-do-sometimes.md

 both like "oh shit, here comes the enshitification of the Web," (even though that term didn't even exist back then that was the spirit).
-The Web was about to take a turn for the worse as everything became a singe-page-application (SPA) and blew up SEO as we know it&#151;and not in a good way.
+The Web was about to take a turn for the worse as everything became a singe-page-application (SPA) and blew up SEO as we know it—and not in a good way.

-But also as an amateur developer and old-school Webmaster, I jumped all over that using a free and open source library called [`rico`](https://sourceforge.net/projects/openrico/), one of the original rich ajax frameworks&#151;irrelevant by today's standard, but the fastest way onto that bandwagon then... and made HitTail, and SEO product in the industry that had a 15-year run.
+But also as an amateur developer and old-school Webmaster, I jumped all over that using a free and open source library called [`rico`](https://sourceforge.net/projects/openrico/), one of the original rich ajax frameworks—irrelevant by today's standard, but the fastest way onto that bandwagon then... and made HitTail, and SEO product in the industry that had a 15-year run.
 Sheesh, this story must have started almost ***two decades ago***.
 How time flies.